AumkarMali/Bluetooth-RC-Car/README.md

 The Bluetooth module will receive 1 byte of data (a character) from the mobile app and adjust the servo motors accordingly.

 #### Mobile App
-GUI programmed and designed in MIT App Inventor.
+GUI programmed and designed in MIT App Inventor (Open .aia file in MIT App Inventor).

 ## Authors